AngelVerma7/Shri_Mata_Vaishno_Shrine_board-Website/README.md

-🛕 Shri Mata Vaishno Devi Shrine Board – Website Clone Project Type: Individual | Tech Stack: HTML, CSS, JavaScript, Bootstrap | Hosted On: GitHub Pages 🔗 Live Demo | 💻 GitHub Repo
+🛕 Shri Mata Vaishno Devi Shrine Board – Responsive Website A user-friendly and responsive web project, partially cloned and inspired by the official website: www.maavaishnodevi.org.

+The project replicates key sections like:

+Shrine Board introduction

+Yatra Booking information

+Pilgrim Facilities & Gallery

+Mobile-friendly design with Bootstrap

+Hosted live on GitHub Pages

+🔗 Live Project: angelverma7.github.io/Shri_Mata_Vaishno_Shrine_board-Website

 📌 Overview
 This is a responsive clone of the official Shri Mata Vaishno Devi Shrine Board website, designed to simulate a real-world, government-backed digital portal for spiritual and logistical pilgrim support.
 It features multiple pages, structured navigation, and improved user accessibility.